 Elevating customer service into a science

 Apple stands shoulders above the competition when it comes to impeccable customer service.
 In one of the videos Steve Job asks ‘“Wouldn’t it be great if when you went to buy a computer, or after you bought a computer, if you had any questions, you could ask a genius?”, Jobs asks.
 “Well, that’s what we’ve got…” Apple’s customer service manifests this vision to date.
 Whether you go to their ubiquitous retail stores or call at their call centres, the phenomenal support they provide in alleviating the headache that entails a faulty tech product is in sharp contrast to the hassles and nightmares one experiences if your tech product isn’t Apple!
-Apple’s call centre agents are always helpful, and knowledgable
+Apple’s call center agents are always helpful, and knowledgable

 Replicating that level customer experience requires a serious commitment.
 If you feel that you don’t have bandwidth internally, you should consider taking advantage of customer support outsourcing solutions.
-There are plenty of Call centre outsourcing companies who are renowned for their award-winning customer service outsourcing solutions and boasts of some of the world’s biggest brands amongst their clients.
+There are plenty of Call center outsourcing companies who are renowned for their award-winning customer service outsourcing solutions and boasts of some of the world’s biggest brands amongst their clients.